kirokikyabaathai-ux/yash/src/components/layout/README.md

 - **Responsive Icons**: Uses lucide-react icons for visual clarity
 - **Hamburger Menu**: Mobile menu button in TopBar for easy access
 - **Auto-Close**: Automatically closes on mobile after navigation
+- **User Info Display**: Shows user avatar, name, email, and role at bottom of sidebar
+- **Loading State**: Shows skeleton loader while session is loading
+- **Authentication State**: Only renders when user is authenticated

 ### Navigation Items by Role